Selective Information Processing

 Selective information processing is an adaptive response to our brains limited capacity to process large chunks of data in the environment.
 Largely, we manage just fine with our unconscious picking and choosing which data is relevant and which data is not.
 The stranger hiding in the shadows is relevant, the type of tree casting the shadow is not.

 Scientists theorize we maximize our brain’s capacity by weeding out unnecessary information.
 Once we arrive at the most salient theme, we absorb only the most relevant information and discard the rest.
-However, weeding out information is subject to bias, and trimming of information will likely verify preexisting narratives and mindsets.
+However, weeding out information is subject to bias, and trimming of information will likely verify pre-existing narratives and mindsets.

 Narratives

-We organize the perceived data into a handy narrative for storage.
-Rosamund and Benjamin Zander explain, “all of life comes to us in narrative form; it’s a story we tell.”
-They then go into detail on the process of creating a narrative, “First, our sense brings us selective information about what is out there; second, the brain constructs its own simulation of the sensations; and only then, third, do we have our first conscious experience of our milieu.
-The world comes into our consciousness in the form of a map already drawn, a story already told, a hypothesis, a construction of our own making” (2002).
+“First, our sense brings us selective information about what is out there; second, the brain constructs its own simulation of the sensations; and only then, third, do we have our first conscious experience of our milieu.
+The world comes into our consciousness in the form of a map already drawn, a story already told, a hypothesis, a construction of our own making” (Zander & Zander, 2002).

-The Zanders aptly conclude, “we perceive only the sensations we are programmed to receive, and our awareness is further restricted by the fact that we recognize only those for which we have mental maps or categories” (2002).
-Our narratives, stuffed with selective information, have some notable flaws.
-Underlying functions eliminate relevant data, narrowing our mind, and biasing our views.
+The Zanders aptly conclude that we perceive “only the sensations we are programmed to receive, and our awareness is further restricted by the fact that we recognize only those for which we have mental maps or categories” (Zander & Zander, 2002).

 Cognitive Dissonance and Selective Information Processing

 We strive to maintain a homeostatic balance.
 Preventing undue arousal is a common self-regulation strategy, keeping our system from undue discomforting arousal.
 One strategy for preventing arousal is eliminating conflicting information.
-Basically, once we create a narrative, information inconsistent with our narrative conflicts, violating our expectation, and demands attention to reconciliate our narrative with new incoming information.
+Basically, once we create a narrative, information inconsistent with our narrative conflicts, violating our expectation, and demands attention to reconcile our narrative with new incoming information.

 Factors Motivating Selective Information Processing